 - How to reach a diagnosis based on the analysis

-- Additionall information – how the component works and its relationship to other components
+- Additional information – how the component works and its relationship to other components

 In addition, when you select the Guided Test, the PicoScope software also opens a data file which sets up the PicoScope to run the given test.
 This means that in your first days of using PicoScope you don’t have to worry about setting up the software manually – you are simply ready to start running your test.

 If you are new to PicoScope, you may be wondering exactly how you can use it and what benefits it will have for your workshop.
-With this question in mind, we have created what we feel are the top ten uses for PicoScope, with help and feedback from our users.
+With this question in mind, we have created what we consider to be the Top Ten uses for PicoScope, with help and feedback from our users.